rspamd/rspamd.com/doc/modules/rbl.md

 ## Monitoring

-By default, Rspamd checks each rule sanity by querying of `127.0.0.1`.
-RBLs must NOT reply by some positive result (other than NXDOMAIN) to such a query.
-However, sometimes you might need to change that to another domain (e.g. to `INVALID`), so you can use `monitored_domain` option from Rspamd 1.6:
+By default, Rspamd checks each RBL rule to be a valid DNS list as defined in [RFC 5782](https://datatracker.ietf.org/doc/html/rfc5782).
+This is done to avoid situations when some RBL blacklists the whole world or is irresponsive.
+For the IP based rules (meaning that an IP address is queried), Rspamd will query for `127.0.0.1` address as, per RFC, this must return `NXDOMAIN` response.
+However, some DNS lists are non RFC compatible, so you can disable monitoring for them as following:

 ~~~ucl
     "HOSTKARMA_URIBL" {